saikrishna-koppula/AzureDataMigration/Environment Setup/On-Premise Database/README.md

 ## On-premises SQL Server Setup

-1. Download and Install SQL Server on a system that will act as your On-Premises hardware.
+1. I downloaded and installed SQL Server on a system that acts as my On-Premises hardware.
-2. Download SQL Server Management Studio (SSMS) and use it to host a local SQL server.
+2. I downloaded SQL Server Management Studio (SSMS) and used it to host a local SQL server.
-3. Create a user in the database and grant required premissions so that it can be used to log into the database when being accessed from cloud.
+3. I created a user in the database and granted the required permissions so that it could be used to log into the database when accessed from the cloud.
-4. Create the tables as per your data structure and load data into the tables.
+4. I created the tables according to my data structure and loaded data into the tables.

 ### Loading data into the on premises SQL Server
 Typically, in a real-world scenario, we would have our transactional/source database ready with data.
 However, for the purpose of this project we are building our own database.
 In a scneario where the database is already existing, you would have to understand teh structre of the database and it's functionlaity to replicate the same or add new functionality without changing the business process in the analytical database.

-I have used the below table structure to load my data.
-The following ER diagram demonstrates a clear relation between each table.
+For this project, I used the table structure shown below to load the data.
+The following ER diagram illustrates the relationships between the tables clearly.

 ![ER Diagram](./img/ER%20Diagram.png)